lizardfs/documentation/source/cookbook/hypervisors.rst

 .. note:: If the meta-server 'master' fails – you can promote one of the remaining 'shadow' servers to be the new master – but there must be only one 'master' on the system at any time (so the previous master will have to be reconfigured and come back as a 'shadow' server).

-.. note:: LizardFS provide 'lizard-uraft' – which utlizes the :ref:`raft` protocol to keep a 'master' server always available.
+.. note:: LizardFS provide 'lizard-uraft' – which utilizes the :ref:`raft` protocol to keep a 'master' server always available.
 It's designed for use by a minimum of 3 nodes (two of which can be the XenServer).

    This is covered in :ref:`lizardfs_ha_cluster` – along with 'best practices'.